SHOW SIDEBAR

 This verse is a continuation of the admonition given by Paul in the preceding text.
 However instead of focusing on the scripture as a source of hope while being patient, it points to the very nature of God.

-This is also what Jesus did when He died on the cross.
-He puts our needs before His so that we may be united with God.
+Jesus displayed God's kindness when He died on the cross.
+He puts our needs before His so that we may be connected to the righteousness of God.

 10. "But in all things approving ourselves as the ministers of God, in much patience, in afflictions, in necessities, in distresses," 2 Corinthians 6:4 KJV